 Cenote prices in Yucatán

 There is a big price difference between cenotes, the main reason is tourism.
-The most expensive cenotes are found in Quintana Roo, where mass tourism is concentrated in the Riviera Maya.
+The most expensive cenotes are in Quintana Roo, where mass tourism is concentrated in the Riviera Maya.
 Many of these cenotes have become in adventure parks, where they offer zip lines, quad tours, rappel, kayaking or horseback riding.
 Personally I enjoy Yucatan much more with the cenotes.

 Cenotes in Mérida city that you can visit